nodejs/modules/doc/plan-for-new-modules-implementation.md

 ## Phase 4

-PhPhase 4 will focus on addressing the user feedback gathered from the experimentation enabled by Phase 3.
+Phase 4 will focus on addressing the user feedback gathered from the experimentation enabled by Phase 3.